philsturgeon/phil.tech/source/2011-10-06-new-codeigniter-documentation.html.markdown

 layout: post
 title: New CodeIgniter Documentation = Unicorn Party
 category: codeigniter
-alias: blog/2011/10/new-codeigniter-documentation
+alias: blog/2011/10/new-codeigniter-documentation/
-excerpt: " \n\tThe CodeIgniter Community has been crying out for EllisLab and the development team to be more open and forward with information, developments, roadmaps, etc and EllisLab have taken this to heart.
+excerpt: "The CodeIgniter Community has been crying out for EllisLab and the development team to be more open and forward with information, developments, roadmaps, etc and EllisLab have taken this to heart.
 Yesterday they put up a \"nightly build\" of the new documentation which has been worked on in a GitHub branch for months